- Community Development

-Activity and street life are associated with higher quality of life.
-Although activity is often characterized by what people do and the places they go (e.g. shopping, eating, gathering), people biking and walking also increases the sense of activity in a community.
-Making it easier and more enjoyable for people to move to and through destinations--on foot and by bike--allows people to visit attractions, patronize businesses and enjoy our neighborhoods.
+Activity and street life are associated with a higher quality of life.
+Although activity is often characterized by what people do and the places they go (e.g. shopping, eating, gathering), people biking and walking also increase the sense of activity in a community.
+Making it easier and more enjoyable for people to move to and through destinations - on foot and by bike - allows people to visit attractions, patronize businesses and enjoy our neighborhoods.

 The findings from the Active Transportation Plan help inform community investment decisions and identify the capital improvement projects that will have the highest impact on active transportation and multi-modal connectivity throughout the Town.
 As that happens, we anticipate that the overall health of our community will be enhanced through a more active lifestyle.
 Improved connectivity among residential areas, commercial centers, and other key services will also enhance seniors’ ability to age in place.

 By engaging in this holistic approach, Irondequoit will continue to develop as a community with strong neighborhoods, vibrant public realms, and a sense of place for residents of all ages and abilities.

 For questions email Mary Werner, Department Manager, or call 585-336-6092.